phetsims/natural-selection/doc/implementation-notes.md

 **Model-View Transform**: There are 3 different model-view transforms in this sim.

-_Environment_: The environment is where the bunnies are hopping around.
-The model uses a unitless 3D coordinate frame, where +x is to the left, +y is up, and +z is into the screen.
+_Environment_: The model uses a unitless 3D coordinate frame, where +x is to the left, +y is up, and +z is into the screen.
 The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down. `EnvironmentModelViewTransform` handles the transforms, and has very detailed documentation in the source code header.

 _Population graph_: The model uses a 2D coordinate frame, where +generation is to the right, and +population is up.
 The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down.
 Because drawing plots needs to be lightweight and high-performance, `ModelViewTransform` is not used here.
 Model-to-view transform is handled by `PopulationPlotNode` (see `modelToViewX` and `modelToViewY`).
 View-to-model transform is unnecessary.